lhreczuch/2024-to-do-app-django/README.md

 1. DESCRIPTION
 2. HOWT TO USE
-3. USED TECHNOLOGIES/LIBRARIES AND IT'S VERSIONS[NOT FINISHED]
+3. USED TECHNOLOGIES/LIBRARIES AND IT'S VERSIONS
-4. WHAT I LEARNED[NOT FINISHED]
+4. WHAT I LEARNED
 ________________________________________

 ## 1. DESCRIPTION